Working in Slack

 Sometimes you can’t get everyone in one place, and that’s ok.
 With voice and video calls in Slack, you can still get in touch with the right people, no matter where they are in the world.
-Paid teams can accommodate group calls of up to 15 participants, and both free and paid teams can make a one-to-one calls with a single teammate.
+Workspaces on paid plans can accommodate group calls of up to 15 participants, while workspaces on any plan can make one-to-one calls with a single teammate.

 🗓 Keep up with your agenda.

 Reminders help the workday go ‘round, especially when meetings are concerned.
 Get meeting and event reminders in Slack and stay one step ahead of your agenda.
 Make sure to read Manage Calendars below to learn more.